Deep Learning

 The advent of artificial intelligence has stirred up a revolution that is hard to ignore.
 Scenes from Mission Impossible or Heart of Stone or as early as Star Trek – all are now extremely believable because that’s how AI has penetrated our daily lives.
 AI has been around since the 1950s, but only recently have we come to a full realization of its power.

-There are many reasons for this, but the most crucial ones include innovations like backpropagation and the dramatic increase in computation power due to increased memory, GPUs, cloud computing, etc. However, to understand neural networks, you need to understand activation functions.
+There are many reasons for this, but the most crucial ones include innovations like backpropagation and the dramatic increase in computation power due to increased memory, GPUs, cloud computing, etc. However, to understand neural networks, you need to have the answer of “what is activation function.

 You can define it as a statistical or machine learning algorithm employed by a model where certain activation functions (like the sigmoid function in a neural network) work like a logistic regression algorithm.
 In contrast, others might work similarly to some other algorithm.

-Understanding activation function in neural networks is easier if you first focus on a few related aspects.
+Understanding what is activation function neural network is easier if you first focus on a few related aspects.

-This article will help you understand the use of activation function in neural network, the types of activation function, their components, and other related concepts.
+This article will help you understand the use of activation function in neural network, the types of activation function in neural network, their components, and other related concepts.

 Let’s start by understanding the different neural network components .